 10. Tell us the story behind the (I Dream I’m) Innocent! single.
 What prompted this release years after The Stepmothers hung it up?

 Oh wow, I already went into that.
 I really did write it after a dream, and it took about three minutes after I woke from it.
 I dreamt that I was innocent of hurting the person who meant the most to me in my life and who I lost in my twenties because I was an idiot and an immature asshole.
 In the dream we were together, and the loving, powerful, close feeling in that dream was like a joy soaked ecstasy trip.
 In the dream, I was clean, and I had everything I ever wanted.
 It is the most honest, pure and confessional song I ever wrote, and as I said before I’m proud of it.
 I think you can hear all that in my vocal, it sounds ripped from my guts, and certainly in the lyrics: “Baby I got viciousness just dripping from my skin/I don’t know love/I know guilt/I know revenge.”

 Another song that I’m very proud of from those Hannover recording sessions with Jay, also addressed that, and was also about her, it’s called “The Disease of Melancholy” and the vocal on that too is primal, agonized, and fierce:

 “Sometimes I indulge myself in pure guilt/sometimes I impale myself/to the hilt/sometimes I see telephone poles/ when I drive around/that I wanna wrap myself around/just tell her I’m sorry/for even calling/it’s the disease of melancholy/it’s got me/it’s in me/it envelopes me/and fills me.”

-LIFE WON’T WAIT will be out soon.
+LIFE WON’T WAIT is out.
 For the complete Steve Jones interview order at: http://tiny.cc/rutyvw